platypusllc/usv_ws/README.md

 - under /ws in the docker container instance
 - log you into the root shell on the docker container instance

 Any changes you edit in the usv_ws repo on your laptop will be visible in /ws.
 You can edit files on your local machine and then run them from inside the docker container instance.

-Note: See the note in the "docker build" step, above, about running changed code.
+Note: See the note about "colcon build", below, about running changed code.

 However, going in the opposite direction doesn't work as well.
 In particular, attempting to use the git commands on a repo from within